Thursday, March 27, 2014

 Blackouts

 Nope, not even sure if a guy who cannot sleep can black out.
-But there was a scene where Tanner pretended to be unconscious when double-crossing bastard of the Society of the Left Hand stroke him with a tire wrench.
+But there was a scene where Tanner pretended to be unconscious when a double-crossing bastard of the Society of the Left Hand struck him with a tire wrench.

 Title: